Retail EDI Glossary

 Truck-Load (TL)

-The number assigned to a shipment or packages when they are shipped to identify and trace it as it travels to its destination.
+The number assigned to a shipment to identify and trace it as it travels to its destination.

 One of the two or more participants in an ongoing business relationship.

-An agreement between retailer and supplier on how they will conduct business together.
-Also known as vendor agreement.
+An agreement between retailer and supplier (or any two trading partners) detailing how they will conduct business together.
+Also known as a vendor agreement.

 A change in ownership of an asset, or a movement of assets from one location to another.
 This term is generally used by retailers/distributors or suppliers to define moving inventory between inventory/storage facilities.